Performance Breakdown

 Edge cleaning and crevice test

-First, here’s a before and after photo of the edge cleaning experiment.
+First, here’s a before-and-after photo of the edge cleaning experiment.

 It took around five passes in total to pick up all the coffee grounds in this corner.